Tinnitus: What’s that Noise in Your Ears?

 What are the symptoms of tinnitus?

 What tinnitus sounds like varies from person to person.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), “Tinnitus is commonly described as a ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing.
 It may be soft or loud, high-pitched or low-pitched.”
 The sound might be constant, or it might come and go.
-People with tinnitus may hear the noise in one or both ears, or it may feel like it is emanating from inside a person’s head.
+People with tinnitus may hear the noise in one or both ears or feel like it is emanating from inside their head.

 To gain a better understanding of what a person is experiencing, there are tools that allow symptoms to “be identified and quantified using specific questionnaires such as the Tinnitus Handicap Inventory or the Tinnitus Severity Index,” said Christine Pickup, AuD, at Mt.
 Harrison Audiology in Rupert, ID.